 WGGB has been working hard to protect its members during the Covid-19 pandemic.
 Below is a summary of our lobbying and campaigning work.
 You can find out ways that you can get involved in the ‘Online activism’ section of our Covid-19 advice page for members.

-- Leading playwrights and theatres have backed best-practice guidelines we launched on 12 May 2020 to protect writers and the health of the sector during lockdown.
+- Leading playwrights and theatres have backed best-practice guidelines we launched on 12 May 2020 to protect writers and the health of the sector during lockdown and our campaign for a New Commissions Fund to support new writing.
 Find out more here.

 - We welcomed the Government’s package of financial support to help the self-employed during the crisis (see our response here) and we are now lobbying hard, with our sister unions, on behalf of those creative workers who are not covered by the Government’s support measures.
 Read our letter to the Chancellor Rishi Sunak here.

-- Alongside sister organisations in the creative industries, we have written a letter to Culture Secretary Oliver Dowden calling for the establishment of a UK Creators Council to assist the Government in its Covid-19 response to supporting the creative industries.
+- Alongside sister organisations in the creative industries, we wrote a letter to Culture Secretary Oliver Dowden calling for the establishment of a UK Creators Council to assist the Government in its Covid-19 response to supporting the creative industries.

 - We are supporting the Federation of Entertainment Unions’ #NoCreativeLeftBehind campaign.
 To make your voice heard, take a photo of yourself with your job title, post it on social media with the caption #NoCreativeLeftBehind, tag your local MP and ask them to take part (find out who your local MP is here).